 In May 2020, the GASB issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
-This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
-At this time AMBAG is not certain of the effect that the adoption of this Statement will have on the accompanying financial statements.
+This standard defines a subscription-based information technology arrangement (SBITA); establishes that a SBITA results in a right-to-use subscription asset (an intangible asset) and a corresponding subscription liability; provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and requires note disclosures regarding a SBITA.

+The Association adopted the requirement of the guidance effective July 1, 2022, and has applied the provisions of this standard to the beginning of the period of adoption.
+The implementation of this statement had no impact on the accompanying financial statements.